-I welcome the launch of our draft National Agriculture Policy and Implementation Strategy.
-For the first time we have set out our strategic objectives for agriculture, to cover the next eight years.
+I welcome the launch of our draft National Agriculture Policy and Implementation Strategy I welcome the launch of our National Agriculture Policy and Implementation Strategy.
+For the first time we have set out our strategic objectives for agriculture, to cover the next 7 years.
 Agriculture is important to sustained food supplies for our community, and its development will help to grow our economy and make us a strong and green Island.